kevinlizarazo/reportingris4e2022/content/article/3a-geoscience-graduate-students-and-a-global-pandemic.md

   have occurred and the history of rocks that remain.
 featured: false
 img: ../../static/images/3a4.jpg
-imgAlt: ""
+imgAlt: SBU geosciences graduate student Nandita Kumari shares data with NASA scientists at Potrillo Volcanic Filed in New Mexico, April 2022
 tags:
   - Deidre Redhead
 section: PlanetaryProtege
 ---
+B﻿Y DEIDRE REDHEAD

 A couple of minutes after noon at Kilbourne Hole, an elliptical-shaped volcanic crater in New Mexico, Nandita Kumari rests on a boulder-sized basalt rock.
 She sets her clipboard and iPad aside to unwrap a granola bar.

-She spent the morning doing data collection and rock identification for each extravehicular (EVA) traverse.
+She has spent the morning doing data collection and rock identification for each extravehicular (EVA) traverse.
 For each EVA walkthrough — approximately 60 to 70 minutes — Kumari records the observations of scientists at each site, makes note of what rock sample they would take (they don’t actually take the rocks), and measures the readings from the handheld spectrometer on the iPad.

 Thirty minutes later, Kumari is back in the field, clipboard, and iPad in hand, explaining the properties of quartz.
 The data and observations from scientists, Kumari hopes, will give better insight into the eruptions that have occurred and the history of rocks that remain.